-in the visited country enables him to continue proceedings, albeit means that he is precisely put in the position that consumer ADR (where available) was often designed to avoid in the case of local consumers: the compulsory character of legal representation.
-Secondly, where distance communication tools (including through a platform) are available for mediation / conciliation, limitations may apply, e.g. geographical or / and linguistic limitations.
+country is of insufficient length (even where fast proceedings are normally offered 263) and that travel back to the visited country or court proceedings (where effectively available 264) would not be justified by the amount at stake and the overall cost (notwithstanding other reasons such as time).
+In this respect, the possibility for the tourist to be represented by a legal representative in the visited country enables him to continue proceedings, albeit means that he is precisely put in the position that consumer ADR (where available) was often designed to avoid in the case of local consumers: the compulsory character of legal representation.
+Secondly, where distance communication tools (including through a platform) are available for mediation / conciliation, limitations may apply, e.g. geographical or / and linguistic limitations 265 .

-In various countries, it is impossible to start proceedings from abroad.
+109. In various countries, or special administrative regions thereof, it is impossible to start proceedings from abroad.
 Although not specific to tourists in the meaning of this project, this rule has a particular impact on them, especially short-stay tourists (which seems the norm for most leisure-orientated tourism).
-In practice, it means that the tourist must initiate proceedings whilst in the visited country despite his often shorttime stay and the fact that he is frequently not made aware of existing legal remedies / dispute resolution procedures in a language he understands.
+In practice, it means that the tourist must initiate proceedings whilst in the visited country despite his often short-time stay and the fact that he is frequently not made aware of existing legal remedies / dispute resolution procedures in a language he understands.
 He therefore needs time to collect the right information, a major difficulty in the context of a very temporary stay.
 He also needs to be able to communicate with the local Court.
 Again, these difficulties are not specific to tourists but they are compounded by his peculiarities (notably the often short-time stay and linguistic barrier).
-This shortcoming is accepted by Hong-Kong (China), which prohibits the start of proceedings from abroad, including in the small claims court: "In practice, as most consumer disputes involve modest amount of money, and considering the time spent by tourists in the Hong Kong SAR, it would be impracticable and infeasible for aggrieved tourists to seek compensation by litigation.
-Besides, tourists may not be familiar with the legal procedures and the legislation of the Hong Kong SAR which may differ from that of the place or country where the tourist resides".
-Hong-Kong sees as a solution the development of online dispute resolution: "To overcome the above difficulties, the Consumer Council supports the development of online dispute resolution which would potentially provide a simple, fast, flexible and effective option for resolution of disputes involving tourists even after they have returned to their home countries".
-However, this solution is not available yet, which means that tourists struggle to enforce their rights, even if non-judicial means may be available.
+This shortcoming is accepted by Hong Kong SAR of China, which prohibits the start of proceedings from abroad, including in the small claims court: "In practice, as most consumer disputes involve modest amount of money, and considering the time spent by tourists in the Hong Kong SAR of China, it would be impracticable and infeasible for aggrieved tourists to seek compensation by litigation.
+Besides, tourists may not be familiar with the legal procedures and the legislation of the Hong Kong SAR of China which may differ from that of the place or country where the tourist resides".
+Hong Kong SAR of China sees as a solution the development of online dispute resolution: "To overcome the above difficulties, the Consumer Council supports the development of online dispute resolution which would potentially provide a simple, fast, flexible and effective option for resolution of disputes involving tourists even after they have returned to their home countries".
+However, this solution 266